Hardware Component

 Here we discuss how to build a custom hardware plug-in for ScopeFoundry.
 If one is not available in our list of plug-ins, you can build one based on this tutorial.

-• created a plugin - virtual sine wave generator, virtual because we just simulate values
+• Create a HardwareComponent plugin - a virtual sine wave generator.
+Virtual because we simulate values instead of connecting to an actual device.

-• Tipps to create the low level interface that connects to an actual device
+• Tips to create the low-level interface that connects to an actual device.

-To get started, in your anaconda prompt or terminal cd to your folder and run the ScopeFoundry.tools:
+To get started, in your Anaconda prompt or terminal, navigate to your folder and run the ScopeFoundry tools:

-Fill out the new hardware tab as below and hit create new hardware:
+Fill out the new hardware tab as shown below and hit create new hardware:

 tools_new_hardware

-Note, that this generated the required files in your ScopeFoundryHW folder.
-You can copy the content of import statements into your fancy_app.py file (that you already have generated in a prev tutorial renamed from example_2d_slow_scan_app.py to fancy_app.py).
-If you used the values entered above your fancy_app.py should look like:
+Note that this generates the required files in your ScopeFoundryHW folder.
+You can copy the content of the import statements into your fancy_app.py file.
+If you used the values entered above, your fancy_app.py should look like this:

 # fancy_app.py